sharoncornelius/idpf-specification/idpf_specification.md

 * OP_CREATE_VPORT command must allocate at least one RX and one TX queue, which will be associated with Queue Group #0.

-* VPORT can be transitioned to FREE state only from CONFIGURED state.
-In other words, if VPORT is enabled, it must be disabled first before releasing its resources and destroying it.
+* vPort can be transitioned to FREE state only from CONFIGURED state.
+In other words, if vPort is enabled, it must be disabled first before releasing its resources and destroying it.

-* OP_DISABLE_VPORT and OP_ENABLE_VPORT can be called even if there are Queue resources associated and they are active on the Vport.
+* OP_DISABLE_VPORT and OP_ENABLE_VPORT can be called even if there are Queue resources associated and they are active on the vPort.

-* VPORT RX Default Queues must be set upon execution of the OP_CREATE_VPORT command.
+* vPort RX Default Queues must be set upon execution of the OP_CREATE_VPORT command.
 The lowest RX Queue index must be used for all three engines (LAN, RDMA and CPE).

-* OP_DISABLE_VPORT and OP_DESTROY_VPORT commands can be issued even when all or some of VPORT associated queues are enabled, including TX, RX, TX Completion and RX Buffer Queues.
-As a result, Queues associated with the VPORT must be disabled by the command is called.
+* OP_DISABLE_VPORT and OP_DESTROY_VPORT commands can be issued even when all or some of vPort associated queues are enabled, including TX, RX, TX Completion and RX Buffer Queues.
+As a result, Queues associated with the vPort must be disabled by the command is called.

-WIP: vport_flags, vport_type usage and in-general vport Datastructure IN/OUT params table.
+WIP: vport_flags, vport_type usage and in-general vPort Datastructure IN/OUT params table.

 ![Data queue FSM](Diagrams/dataqueue_fsm.png)